 Solo practices, budget-conscious: The NSK Prophy-Mate neo (€190–€315) offers outstanding value, durability, and autoclavability.
 If budget allows a modest upgrade, the Acteon AIR-N-GO (€300–€500) provides supra/perio flexibility with similar reliability.

-Practices prioritizing emerging protocols: If exploring glycine, amino acid, or other specialty powders, EMS systems provide the broadest compatibility and integrated support.
-Verify compatibility explicitly before purchase if your protocol prioritizes specific powder types.
+Practices prioritizing emerging protocols: If exploring glycine, erythritol, or other specialty powders, EMS systems provide the broadest compatibility and integrated protocol support.
+Verify powder compatibility explicitly before purchase if your protocol prioritises specific powder types.

 Final Thoughts